 The Beginner’s Guide to Video Encoding, Decoding, and Transcoding

-Since joining the Haivision content team earlier this year, I’ve learned more about video technology than I could ever have imagined.
-With so much terminology, it’s easy for us beginners to get confused and overwhelmed.
-That’s why I started the video encoding basics series of blog posts to explain in simple terms, the basic principles that underlie what we do here at Haivision.
+Are you new to the world of video streaming or broadcast?
+With so much terminology, it’s easy for beginners to get confused and overwhelmed.
+That’s why we started the video encoding basics series of blog posts to explain in simple terms, the basic principles that underlie what we do here at Haivision.

 Einstein said, “If you can’t explain it simply, you don’t understand it well enough”.
-So, in this post, I’m sharing the very first lesson I learned: the differences between video encoding, decoding, and transcoding.
+So, in this post, we’re going back to basics with an answer to a commonly asked question: what are the differences between video encoding, decoding, and transcoding?

 What is Video Encoding?